 The committee also discussed providing waste services for people with limited abilities and managing commercial food waste.

-Feedback on any of these issues, or other waste issues is welcomed, and can be provided by email to council@hrcc.vic.gov.au, or via Council's Facebook page.
+Feedback on any of these issues, or other waste issues is welcomed, and can be provided by email to council@hrcc.vic.gov.au, or by replying to this Facebook post.